What do I need to know about requesting a hearing before an Administrative Law Judge (ALJ)

 If your request for hearing is about a non-medical, the ALJ will focus on the reason you requested a hearing and may request evidence specifically related to that issue.
 Examples of non-medical issues include eligibility for retirements benefits, or whether you received overpayments.
 Click here to learn more about SSI Overpayments

 At least 75 days before your hearing, we will send you a notice telling you the date and time of your hearing.
 The notice will also tell you how you will appear at your hearing.
-If you do not need this much advance notice of your hearing, you can waive the 75-day advance notice requirement by completinge the form HA-510 (Waiver of Timely Written Notice of Hearing)and return it to the hearing office handling your case.
-Waiving the 75-day advance notice requirement may help us schedule your hearing faster, but if you waive the requirement, you must still inform us about or submit evidence to us as required by our rules.
-For hearing requests about whether you are disabled, that means that you must submit to us or inform us about written evidence no later than five business days before the hearing date.
+If you do not need this much advance notice of your hearing, you can waive the 75-day advance written notice requirement.
+You can do so by completing form HA-510 (Waiver of Timely Written Notice of Hearing)and returning it to the hearing office handling your case.
+Waiving the 75-day advance written notice requirement may help us schedule your hearing faster.
+If you waive the requirement, you must still inform us about or submit evidence to us as required by our rules.
+For hearing requests about whether you are disabled, you must submit to us or inform us about written evidence no later than 5 business days before the hearing date.

 You and your representative, if you have one, may look at the evidence in your case file and submit new evidence.
-If you are represented, your representative will determine how best to review your case file with you in advance of your hearing.
-If you do not have a representative, we will attempt to contact you before your hearing to determine the manner you would prefer to review your case file.
-We can share your case file with you electronically, which can be done through your personal my Social Security Account if you have one or by encrypted email if you do not have a my Social Security.
+Your representative will determine how best to review your case file with you in advance of your hearing.
+If you do not have a representative, we will attempt to contact you before your hearing to determine how you would prefer to review your case file.
+We can share your case file with you electronically, which can be done through your personal my Social Security account if you have one or by encrypted email.
+We can also provide you with a compact disc containing the evidence in your claim file.
+You can also review your claim file in one of our hearing offices.
+If you want to view your file at a hearing office before the date of your hearing, contact your local hearing office to make arrangements to do so.
+If you are appearing for your hearing at a hearing office, you will be given an opportunity to review your file at the office prior to the start of your hearing.

-The hearing process has a number of steps, but there are key points in the process that can help you expedite your hearing:
+The hearing process has several steps, but there are key points in the process that can help you expedite your hearing:

 • Return the forms requested in the Hearing Acknowledgement notice as soon as possible.
 For example, returning the forms we send you about the option of appearing at a hearing by telephone or online video as soon as possible allows us to schedule your hearing sooner.

-• NOTE: Waiving the 75-day advance notice requirement may help us schedule your hearing faster, but if you waive the requirement, you must still inform us about or submit evidence to us as required by our rules.
-For hearing requests about whether you are disabled, that means that you must submit to us or inform us about written evidence no later than five business days before the hearing date.
+• NOTE: Waiving the 75-day advance written notice requirement may help us schedule your hearing faster.
+However, if you waive the requirement, you must still inform us about or submit evidence to us as required by our rules.
+For hearing requests about whether you have a disability, you must submit to us or inform us about written evidence no later than 5 business days before the hearing date.

-You are not required to have a representative, but if you wish to appoint a representative we recommend you do so as early as possible.
+You are not required to have a representative, but if you wish to appoint one, we recommend you do so as early as possible.
 Your representative will want time to review your file and prepare for the hearing.
-To learn more about your right to representation, please refer to our Publication No. 05-10075.
+To learn more about your right to representation, please refer to our Your Right to Representation (Publication No. 05-10075).

-If you do not have a representative, we will attempt to contact you before your hearing to ensure you are prepared for your hearing and understand the hearing process.
+If you do not have a representative, we will contact you before your hearing to ensure you are prepared and understand the hearing process.

-If you choose to appoint a representative, to help you when you do business with Social Security, we will work with your representative (whether an attorney or non-attorney) just as we have with you.
+If you choose to appoint a representative, to help you when you do business with us, we will work with your representative (whether an attorney or non-attorney) just as we have with you.

-Some organizations can help you find a representative or give you free legal services, if you qualify.
+Some organizations can help you find a representative or give you free legal services if you qualify.
 Some representatives do not charge a fee unless you receive benefits.
-Your local Social Security field office or hearing office has a list of organizations that can help you find a representative.
-You can contact your local field office by using the Field Office Locator and you can contact your local hearing office by using the Hearing Office Locator.
+Your local Social Security office or hearing office has a list of organizations that can help you find a representative.
+You can contact your local Social Security office using our field office locator.
+You can contact your local hearing office by using the hearing office locator.

 When we schedule a hearing, it is very important that you attend the hearing.
 If for any reason you cannot attend, please contact the hearing office as soon as possible before the hearing and tell us why.
 We will also need you to tell us in writing why you cannot attend the hearing.

-If you want us to change the time or place of your hearing, you must ask for this change before the earlier of two dates.
-The first date is 30 days after you receive your notice of hearing.
-The second date is 5 days before the date of your hearing.
+If you want us to change the time or place of your hearing, you must request this change within 30 days of receiving your notice of hearing.
+You must make this request no later than 5 days before the date of your hearing.
 We assume you received your notice of hearing 5 days after the date on the notice unless you show us that you did not get it within the 5-day period.
-If you miss the deadline for requesting a change, the Administrative Law Judge will decide whether you have a good reason for missing the deadline.
+If we mailed your notice by central print, we will consider 3 business days central print processing time when determining whether your request was timely.
+If you miss the deadline for requesting a change, the ALJ will decide whether you have a good reason for missing the deadline.

-When an individual has limited English proficiency, we will arrange for a qualified interpreter.
-We can provide an interpreter for you if needed, and it is always good to let us know in advance if you need an interpreter.
+If you have limited English proficiency, we will arrange for a qualified interpreter.
+It is always good to let us know in advance if you need an interpreter.

-We presume that individuals with disabilities are capable of conducting business with SSA without an accommodation unless they request an accommodation.
+We assume that people with disabilities are capable of conducting business with us without an accommodation unless they request one.
 If you need an accommodation prior to your hearing, please contact the hearing office handling your case at the telephone number located at the top of your hearing notice.

 If you are the parent or guardian of a child who is requesting a hearing, we may request the child attend the hearing.
 We will provide information about whether a child needs to participate in a hearing in the notice of hearing we send you.

-If you do not wish to appear before an Administrative Law Judge at an oral hearing, you must let us know in writing that you would like to waive your right to appear at the hearing.
+If you do not wish to appear before an ALJ at an oral hearing, you must let us know in writing that you would like to waive your right to appear at the hearing.
 You may complete and send form HA-4608 Waiver of Your Right to Personal Appearance Before an Administrative Law Judge along with any new evidence you may have.

-Please note the Administrative Law Judge may decide that your presence at the hearing is necessary, especially if only you can best explain certain facts.
-If so, Administrative Law Judge may schedule a hearing even if you waived your right to appear.
+Please note the ALJ may decide that your presence at the hearing is necessary, especially if only you can best explain certain facts.
+If so, ALJ may schedule a hearing even if you waived your right to appear.

-During the hearing, the Administrative Law Judge explains the issues in your case and may question you and any witnesses you bring to the hearing.
-He or she may ask other witnesses to attend the hearing.
-For example, during a hearing about whether a person is disabled, the Administrative Law Judge may ask, a medical expert or vocational expert to testify.
+During the hearing, the ALJ explains the issues in your case and may question you and any witnesses you bring to the hearing.
+They may ask other witnesses to attend.
+For example, during a hearing about whether a person has a disability, the ALJ may ask, a medical expert or vocational expert to testify.
 You and the witnesses answer questions under oath or affirmation.
-The hearing is informal, but we will make an audio recording of the hearing.
+The hearing is informal, but we will make an audio recording.
 You and your representative, if you have one, may question any witnesses who may be present at the hearing.

-After the hearing, the Administrative Law Judge issues a written decision based on all the evidence.
-The hearing office then mails a copy of the decision to you and your representative, if you have one.
+After the hearing, the ALJ issues a written decision based on all the evidence.
+The hearing office then mails a copy of the decision to you and your representative if you have one.

-If you disagree with the decision of the Administrative Law Judge, you may file a request for review with the Appeals Council.
+If you disagree with the decision of the ALJ, you may file a request for review with the Appeals Council.

-If you missed your hearing time, please call the hearing office right away at the phone number listed on your Notice of Hearing.
-If you do not have your Notice of Hearing, you can find your local hearing office phone number by visiting our Hearing Office Locator.
+If you missed your hearing, please call the hearing office right away at the phone number listed on your Notice of Hearing.
+If you do not have your Notice of Hearing, you can find your local hearing office phone number by visiting our hearing office locator.

 Depending on the circumstances, we may mail you a notice (called a "Request to Show Cause for Failure to Appear").
-The notice explains that we will provide 10 days from the date on the request (plus 5 days for mail) for you to respond before we will issue a dismissal,
+The notice explains that we will provide 10 days from the date on the request (plus 5 days for mail) for you to respond before we will issue a dismissal.
+If we send the notice to you through our central print process, we will give you an extra 3 business days to respond before we will issue a dismissal.
+See the "How will the hearing office communicate with me?" section for additional information about central print.